Employment

 This indicator measures the proportion of the working-age population in the labour force (non-seasonally adjusted).
 The labour force consists of members of the working-age population who are classified as employed or unemployed (people working + people looking for work).
 The labour force participation rate is, therefore, the proportion of the working-age population who are either employed or unemployed.

-The figure shows that the labour force participation rate (non-seasonally adjusted) in New Zealand has increased over the last ten years.
-The labour force participation rate for greater Christchurch decreased from 74.4 percent in December 2016 to 70.7 percent in December 2018 (and for New Zealand, remained relatively stable over this time period at 70.9 percent and 70.5 percent).
+The figure shows that the labour force participation rate (non-seasonally adjusted) in New Zealand has increased steadily over the time series shown (68% in 2008 to 71.4% in 2022).
 The labour force participation rate for greater Christchurch deviated from the New Zealand rate following the beginning of the Canterbury earthquake sequence.
 The greater Christchurch rate was three or four percentage points higher than the national rate from late 2012 until early 2017, as rebuild-related economic activity continued.
-However, the labour force participation rate for greater Christchurch has now converged with the New Zealand rate.
+However, the labour force participation rate for greater Christchurch has now largely converged with the New Zealand rate (having peaked at 74.4 percent in December 2016 the rate has increased steadily since early 2019 to 73.3 percent in September 2022).

-The non-seasonally adjusted labour force participation rate for greater Christchurch has increased over the last ten years, for all age groups (with the exception of the 45–54 years group, which has remained steady at approximately 90 percent).
-Labour force participation for younger people (15–24 years) appears to have been particularly influenced by earthquake rebuild-related activities (declining following the start of the Canterbury earthquake sequence, before increasing during the years 2012 to 2015, and currently relatively stable).
+The non-seasonally adjusted labour force participation rate for greater Christchurch has increased over the time series shown, for all age groups, with the exception of the 45–54 years group, which has remained steady at approximately 90 percent.
+The influence of earthquake rebuild-related activities can be seen during the years 2012 to 2015, particularly for younger people 15–24 years.

 Data Sources